resonancedesign/mmi-studios.com/CONTRIBUTING.md

-# Contributing to HTML5 Boilerplate
+# Contributing to MMI Studios

-♥ [HTML5 Boilerplate](http://html5boilerplate.com) and want to get involved?
+Diggin [MMI Studios](http://www.mmi-studios.com)?
+Want to get involved?
 Thanks!
-There are plenty of ways you can help!
+There are plenty of ways you can contribute!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue or assessing patches and features.
+For technical contributions relating to the source code retrieved from the repository or server, please read the following first section.

+If you wish to contribute in other, non-technical manners regarding business operations, copy, design, promotion, or in any other way, please skip to the second section.

+## Section 1: Technical

-## Using the issue tracker
+### Using the issue tracker

 The [issue tracker](https://github.com/h5bp/html5-boilerplate/issues) is the preferred channel for [bug reports](#bugs), [features requests](#features)